Special Issue, December 10 and 11, 2000

 (Photo by Barbara Sommers)

-Taylor Lockwood and his beautiful pictures
+Taylor Lockwood and some of his

 (Photo by me)

-Mushroom dyes
+Mushroom for dyes

 (Photo by me)